nvim-lualine/lualine.nvim/README.md

   spaces on left and right
 - left_padding  (1)\
   spaces on left
+- icon          (depends on component) displays an icon infront of component
+- icons_enabled (true)
+  whether to show icon(if available)
 - right_padding (1)\
   spaces on right
 - upper         (false)\